SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-deploy-swh-graph.rst

 For production, as the dataset is multiple terabytes of files, some manual intervention can occur to manipulate the zfs datasets (copy from one node to another).

-The compression pipeline (which actually extracts the full dataset) is not yet documented.
+The compressed graph dataset is compulsed out of the :ref:`dataset generation pipeline
+<howto-generate-compressed-graph-dataset>`.

 .. _swh-graph-services: